A part of me is really excited to talk with you about the healing, intuitive practice of

 But part of me worries you’ll think it’s weird or kooky…

-Then something in me feels compelled to point out, “IFS is evidence-based!” (to relieve the worried part).
-“And maybe I should post links to all the research on the website…”
+Then something in me feels compelled to point out, “But there’s evidence!(to relieve the worried part).
+“Maybe I should post links to the research on the website…”

 WHAT?!